LWC-Essentials/storybook/README.md

 yarn storybook
 ```

-Note: in order for the composition to work, the library's Storybook must be deployed as a static site (see bellow for the instructions).
+Note: in order for the composition to work, the library's Storybook must be deployed as a static site (see below for the instructions).

 ### Project commands